Taamrat Emmanuel: 1921 to 1936

-After a year and a half in Ethiopia left Taamrat and Faitlovitch left Ethiopia and went to Palestine where they lived between August 1921 until April 1923 until they returned to Ethiopia.
+After a year and a half in Ethiopia, Taamrat and Faitlovitch left Ethiopia and went to Palestine where they lived between August 1921 until April 1923, at which point they returned to Ethiopia.
 When they returned to Ethiopia Faitlovitch established a Jewish school aimed at training teachers while Taamrat was appointed as the Director of the school.
 One of his own initiatives included the translation of the Matzhaf Cadoussa (the scriptures of the Beta Israel community) from the Ge'ez language, which had ceased to be the community's spoken language, to the more widely used and common Amharic language.
-Taamrat became one of the leaders in the Addis Ababa Jewish community which at the time was rapidly increasing due to the Jewish migration to the city from various villages in northern Ethiopia.
+Taamrat became one of the leaders in the Addis Ababa Jewish community, which at the time was rapidly increasing due to the Jewish migration to the city from various villages in northern Ethiopia.